adityasolanki205/Deep-Learning/PyTorch Practice/Readme.md

 This Sub folder Introduction to Pytorch and how is it used for Deep Learning

-1. Below are the workbooks present it explain PyTorch:
+1. Below are the workbooks present to explain PyTorch:

     - Introduction to Tensors